 Within a limited liability partnership (LLP), the partners are not personally liable for the debts of the business – this alternative corporate entity combines the flexible structure of a partnership with the benefits for its partners of limited liability.

 The key characteristic of an LLP is that it is treated as a separate legal entity from its members, giving them the benefit of limited liability – therefore protecting their personal assets.
 The members only have liability up to the amount they have contributed to the LLP – a significant advantage over a traditional partnership, where partners’ liability is unlimited.

-However, with regards to taxation, the LLP is treated as a partnership and Members are taxed as partners, the tax charge being dependant on their share of the income or gains made from the LLP.
+However, with regard to taxation, the LLP is treated as a partnership, and members are taxed as partners, the tax charge being dependent on their share of the income or gains made from the LLP.

-Here at Smith Cooper, we have a team of dedicated advisors who specialise in LLP’s and are therefore expertly equipped to advise LLP’s.
-As part of our comprehensive service, we complete the essential accounts and returns for your business, as well as filing responsibilities with Companies House such as submission of Confirmation Statements.
+Here at Smith Cooper, we have a team of dedicated advisers who specialise in LLPs and are therefore expertly equipped to advise you.
+As part of our comprehensive service, we complete the essential accounts and returns for your business, as well as filing responsibilities with Companies House, such as submission of confirmation statements.

-The legislation governing LLP’s is constantly evolving, which is where we can help.
-Our team is made up of highly consummate professionals, who have access to preeminent knowledge and are able to draw upon a wealth of knowledge to advise you in a timely, supportive approach.
+The legislation governing LLPs is constantly evolving, which is where we can help.
+Our team is made up of highly consummate professionals, who have access to pre-eminent knowledge and are able to draw upon a wealth of knowledge to advise you in a timely, supportive way.
 Please get in touch today to see how we can help.